Eddie Collins

 Edward Trowbridge Collins Sr. (May 2, 1887 – March 25, 1951), nicknamed "Cocky", was an American professional baseball player, manager and executive.
 He played as a second baseman in Major League Baseball from 1906 to 1930 for the Philadelphia Athletics and Chicago White Sox.
 A graduate of Columbia University, Collins holds major league career records in several categories and is among the top few players in several other categories.
 In 1925, Collins became just the sixth person to join the 3,000 hit club – and the last for the next 17 seasons.
-His 47 career home runs are the fewest of anyone in it.
+His 47 career home runs are the fewest of any player with 3,000 hits.
 Collins is the only non-Yankee to win five or more World Series titles with the same club as a player.
+He is also the only player to have been a member of all five World Series championships won by the Athletics during the franchise's time in Philadelphia.

 Collins coached and managed in the major leagues after retiring as a player.
 He also served as general manager of the Boston Red Sox.
-He was inducted into the Baseball Hall of Fame in 1939.
+In 1939, Collins was inducted into the Baseball Hall of Fame.

 Early life

-Born in Millerton, a 384-acre village in Dutchess County, New York, Collins was unique in his time in that he was focused on both his athletic skills and his education and intelligence.
+Edward Trowbridge Collins Sr. was born on May 2, 1887, in Millerton, New York, a 384-acre village in Dutchess County.

+College career

+Collins was an Ivy League graduate who was notable for his offensive skill set and base-stealing capabilities.
 He graduated from Columbia University (where he was a member of Beta Theta Pi fraternity) at a time when few major league players had attended college.

-He started his professional baseball career on September 17, 1906, when he signed with the Philadelphia Athletics organization at the age of 19.
+Collins started his professional baseball career on September 17, 1906, when he signed with the Philadelphia Athletics' organization at the age of 19.
 At the time of his signing, Collins was still a student at Columbia, and he played some of his early minor league games under the last name of Sullivan so that he could protect his collegiate status.
 Collins had lost his collegiate eligibility when it was discovered he played with Plattsburgh and Rutland in the 1906 Northern Independent League.
 He then signed with the Athletics and made his debut.